Centerpoint Mall (Toronto)

-Centerpoint Mall (formerly Towne and Countrye Square) is a shopping mall located in Toronto, Ontario, Canada on the southwest corner of Steeles Avenue and Yonge Street at the boundary of Toronto.
+Centerpoint Mall (formerly Towne and Countrye Square) is a shopping mall located in Newtonbrook, Toronto, Ontario, Canada on the southwest corner of Steeles Avenue and Yonge Street at the boundary of Toronto.
+It contains 635121 sqft of retail space.

+The mall has a layout similar to a cross.
+Customers enter the Congee Queen from an exterior entrance only, as a doorway to the interior of the mall is only for staff and deliveries, allowing the Congee Queen to remain open separately from the rest of the mall.
+The supermarket is connected to the mall interior but shopping carts are blocked off from the rest of the mall.

 History

-Centerpoint Mall was known as Towne and Countrye Square at its grand opening in the 1960s as an enclosed mall, until the name change to its present name in 1990.
-In 1966, the mall began operation with anchors Sayvette, Miracle Mart, and Super City Discount Foods.
+It was originally known as Towne and Countrye Square at its grand opening in the 1960s as an enclosed mall.
+In 1966, the mall began operation with anchors Sayvette and Super City Discount Foods, later adding the Miracle Mart department store.
+Miracle Mart was converted to Canadian Tire.
 The Super City (later Loblaws) store was torn down and rebuilt as a two-storey Zellers.
 The Bay was added adjacent to Yonge Street in April 1974.
 The Sayvette chain went defunct in 1975 and was converted to Woolco.
-Woolco closed and the store and was converted to Super Centre, then to Loblaws, then to No Frills.
-Miracle Mart was converted to Canadian Tire.
+Woolco closed and the store was converted to a supermarket under the Loblaw Companies, first as a Super Centre, then to Loblaws, now it is a No Frills.
+The mall changed its name to Centerpoint Mall in 1990, note that its current name uses the American spelling for "center".

 The Zellers was closed in 2012 when the Zellers leasehold was purchased by Target; the location was closed for about a year before reopening as Target on 19 March 2013.
 In early 2015, all Target stores across Canada closed.
 A Lowe's home improvement store opened in the former Target store in late November 2016, but it had closed by the end of February 2019.
-A Canada Computers store has now been open since December 14, 2019 in the former Lowe's store.
+Replacing the Lowe's, Canada Computers store has now been open since December 14, 2019, but only using the first floor of the anchor space.